Houston Office: 713.225.8000 | The Woodlands Office: 281.609.2900

 2. The identified change is a good enough reason to modify or terminate payments.

 A “preponderance of the evidence” means that the change has likely occurred, and modifying the payments is the right decision based on the change.
 However, the spouse who has not requested the change can provide evidence to show that the change has not occurred, that the change is insignificant, or that a shift in the terms of the alimony agreement would have severe impacts on that spouse.
+Considering the above formula, both spouses must recognize that not all circumstantial evolutions are considered “changed circumstances” under the law, regardless of whether they are paying or receiving.

-With the above formula in mind, both spouses, regardless of whether they are paying or receiving, must recognize that not all circumstantial evolutions are considered “changed circumstances” under the law.
 Common examples of situations that are unlikely to result in a “good enough” reason to modify existing alimony terms include:

-Additionally, learning of a new partner is unlikely a sufficient change in circumstance that will modify alimony payments.
+• New partner or child – Learning of a new partner is unlikely to be a sufficient change in circumstance to modify alimony payments.
 These types of situations most often occur when an obligor spouse learns that the obligee spouse has a new partner.
 For example, if the obligor spouse knows that their ex is seeing someone new, that reason alone is unlikely to be a changed circumstance.
 However, Texas’s alimony statute contains language that identifies circumstances under which revealing that a new partner is now in the picture might serve as a changed circumstance.

-Courts will review a divorce decree’s language when determining whether or how alimony can be modified.
+• Divorce decree language that waives future alimony – Courts will review a divorce decree’s language when determining whether or how alimony can be modified.
 If, for example, a divorce decree states that neither spouse is entitled to alimony in the future, judges likely cannot grant new payment terms upon request.
 This is true even if there is a changed circumstance in either spouse’s life.
 Other times, a divorce decree might provide specific language that states when and how this form of support can be modified, and courts are generally bound to follow this language.

 If an obligee spouse remarries, it is presumed that the individuals in the marriage intend to support each other financially.
 In Texas, a remarriage automatically terminates alimony payments, and the obligor spouse does not need a court order to terminate them.